bentpetersendk/mjolnir_ucph/docs/source/submitting_jobs.rst

     $ scancel -u USERNAME

-Replace `USERNAME` with the name of the user whose jobs you want to cancel.
+Replace `USERNAME` with the name of your user.

 Canceling a Job Array
 ---------------------